The International Space Station turns 15 on ! Celebrate with a Virtual World-Wide Wave!

 Both Canadarm2and Dextre will be very involved in HTV4's 35-day mission.
 In addition to capturing, berthing and eventually releasing the HTV4 capsule, Canadarm2 will also unload an external pallet from HTV4, which carries three main payloads: a spare Main Bus Switching Assembly (which redistributes electrical loads on the ISS); a Utility Transfer Assembly (an interface that relays power and data between the station's main trusses); and NASA's Space Test Program - Houston 4 (a series of variable conductance thermal interface tiles that will be tested in the space environment on the station's exterior).
 Once Canadarm2 performs the delicate task of sliding the pallet out of HTV4 (much like you would slide a drawer out of a cabinet), the Canadian robotic arm will hand it over to the Japanese robotic arm, which will lower it gently onto the platform of the Japanese module of the station.
 Dextre will then unpack these items from the pallet, stowing each one on their new location on the ISS.

-Following Thursday's identification of an ammonia coolant leak outside the ISS, the Expedition 35 crew Friday began preparing for a possible spacewalk Saturday.
+Following Thursday's identification of an ammonia coolant leak outside the International Space Station (ISS), the Expedition 35 crew Friday began preparing for a possible spacewalk Saturday.
 Mission managers are discussing the information that was gathered overnight about the leak on the far left-side of the station's truss structure, called the P6 with P standing for port.
 A final decision on whether to go forward with a spacewalk is not expected until late tonight.

 The crew is not in danger, and the station continues to operate normally otherwise.
 Work is under way to reroute power channels to maintain full operation of the systems normally controlled by the solar array that is cooled by the suspect loop.